 A company may have entered into certain arrangements that mean its previous results are not directly comparable with its current results.
 Examples of this include:

-The possibilities of what might have happened are almost infinite, but what is important is that where the scenario describes events such as those described above, you take them into consideration when preparing your answer.
+The possibilities of what might have happened are almost infinite, but what is important is that where the scenario describes events such as those described above, you must take them into consideration when preparing your answer.

 Most performance appraisal is based on interpreting various comparative ratios.
 Some questions will leave it for you to decide which ratios to calculate, other questions may specify which ratios have to be calculated.
 However, some questions may give you ratios such that the majority of marks are for the analysis and interpretation of them.